ietbitmesra/Git-Heat/README.md

 On your local machine, prepare the solution in a new folder.
 Here enable and use git to keep track of your files.
 Once your solution is prepared do the following:

 - Go to your github account and make a new repository.
 - Push your code to github.
 You will be asked to initialize it with readme.md file.
-Click on it, you will be reuired to write your full documentation here.
+Click on it, you will be required to write your full documentation here.
 You can also make a readme file after the code has been pushed to github.
 A readme.md file is a **MUST**.
 Your readme.md file must contain the following:
     - How to run?
 This is very important as we all use different tools so provide a brief description as to how you ran your code in your pc while preparing the solution.
     - Softwares / Tools used while making the project.
     - What your project does?
 Describe each and every feature (more or less) of your project.